sslotsky/violet-paginator-docs/README.md

 VioletPaginator is a react-redux package allowing users to manage arbitrarily many filtered, paginated lists of records.
-We provide a set of premade components including both simple and robust pagination controls, sort links, and data tables.
+We provide a set of premade components including both simple and robust pagination controls, sort controls, and data tables.
 We also make it ridiculously easy to write your own components and configure and extend VioletPaginator's default behavior by composing actions.

 ## Demo